IoT, Edge Computing, and Digitalization in Healthcare

 Digital Healthcare Growth Driver 4: Artificial Intelligence

 With the rise of IoMT and the boost in healthcare data, Edge Computing is becoming a key driver of healthcare digitalization.
 The majority of IoMT devices (55.3 %) currently operate on-premise rather than in the cloud, ensuring faster, more secure real-time data processing.
 This shift to Edge Computing enhances data privacy and reduces latency, which is critical in life-critical medical applications.
 Additionally, the development of Small Language Models (SLMs) for on-device AI (Edge AI) allows healthcare providers to deploy AI-powered solutions directly on medical devices.
-This helps with tasks like remote monitoring and diagnostics without the need for cloud connectivity, which is particularly beneficial in environments with limited internet access.
+This helps with tasks like remote monitoring and diagnostics without the need for cloud connectivity, which is particularly beneficial in environments with limited internet access

 As IoMT continues to evolve, Edge Computing will play an essential role in supporting healthcare’s increasing demand for real-time data processing.
 By 2025, it is projected that 75% of the healthcare data will be generated at the Edge, further driving the adoption of these technologies across the industry.